 - It is contextual: the best advertising is the one that harnesses all the power of its surroundings.
 Not only can you (and should) post ads on relevant pages, but you can take this customization to the next level by making the banner integrate and interact with the page it’s on.
 If you take advantage of the possibilities, you’ll see your click-through rate grow through the roof.

 - It’s adaptable for mobile: finally, display advertising had adapted to the times and is effective for mobile advertising.
 How?
 Combining the usual banners with customization options to offer highly personalized content.

 Animated banners must be in .gif or flash format.
 Gifs have the advantage of being able to be displayed on all types of devices and browsers, while flash offers greater capacity and quality.
 Therefore, it is a good idea to use flash banners with a backup in .gif.
 In both cases, the animation should be 30 seconds or less and can be repeated in a loop.

 Static banners can be in .jpg, .jpeg, and .png.
 In the latter case, the amount of colors is smaller.

 There are a lot of options for the size and placement of the banners.
 These are some of the most common:

-- Page Robbers: The classic vertical ad on the right side of the pages, which can be expanded to the left or down.
+- Page Robbers: the classic vertical ad on the right side of the page that can be expanded to the left or down.

-- Pre-Roll: It is shown for a few seconds before the content is shown.
+- Pre-Roll: this is shown for a few seconds before the content is shown.
 Its size may vary depending on the needs of the campaigns, but the standard measure is 300x250 pixels.

-- Skin: It is the personalization of the header and the sides of the bottom of a web with the images and colors of the campaign.
+- Skin: this is the personalization of the header and the sides of the bottom of the web with the images and colors of the campaign.
 In its premium version, it can include a video in the header or a dynamic format.